jianfei/electron-pubsub/README.md

 # electron-pubsub

 Pubsub for Electron.

 We only support asynchronous publication.
 The reason is we are using IPC for communication between different processes and it doesn't support synchronous commuication.
-See this issue: [https://github.com/electron/electron/issues/5750](Synchronous communication from main process to renderer process)
+Check this issue: [Synchronous communication from main process to renderer process](https://github.com/electron/electron/issues/5750)

 Functions are not allowed in arguments because they will be converted to JSON in IPC communication.
 I am still working it out.

 You can use it both in main and renderer process.

 ## Usage